 Employees need a helping hand when they get stuck at work or are confused about a process.

-Operations manual is that helping hand that guides employees on the right path and wards off any obstacles that might hinder their efficiency at work.
+An operations manual is that helping hand that guides employees on the right path and wards off any obstacles that might hinder their efficiency at work.

 To build the manual, start by setting the right goals.
 Create the operations manual outline, add content related to your business processes and bring all your teams together to contribute their know-how.
-Remember that it’s vital to review the manual before it goes live and once it does, keep refreshing it with the latest information.
+Remember that it’s vital to review the manual before it goes live and once it does, keep replenishing it with the latest information.

 Do you want a free Knowledge Base?